 The next rehearsal actually involved auditioning – a producer and director looking at you to see what you could do.
 (And acting exercises, like: put your two index fingers together, rotate one clockwise and the other anticlockwise.
 “Droopy but you’ve got the right idea,” she told me.
 “Probably not the first time you’ve been told that,” whispered the future Simon Peter, displaying a shocking lack of reverence towards his former youth leader.)
 This was 30th January – a mere, oh, 7.5 weeks before the scheduled performance.
 Who’s worried?

 Sam imported some of the key roles, not least Jesus himself, from her own contacts.
 The Man was Chris Young, who is 18 and still at school, but can act 30 better than many 30 year olds.
 He wants to be a professional and I’ve no doubt he will be.
 I want to get a t-shirt made saying “I knew Chris Young before he was famous.”
+[Edited to add: young Chris is now officially Kit Young and does indeed already have an impressive career behind and ahead of him.]

 And we were away.
 I wasn’t Pilate, I was the Centurion.
 Well, he had some good lines too.
 Out of respect and a sense of humanity for whoever ended up with the part I had already changed the John Wayne favourite “Surely this was the Son of God” line to “He must have been the Son of God,” which is a lot easier to say naturally.
 Economy of characters meant that he also got the one-liners previously attributed to a couple of walk-on soldier parts, which was even better because it meant I got to channel my inner Michael Caine and tell the High Priest and his entourage that Pilate does not come at the beck and call of a bunch of religious nutters.
 And I supervised the flogging of Our Lord.